Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• You should not take pre-workout supplements twice a day to avoid overdose as it can result in some side effects.
+- You should not take pre-workout supplements twice a day to avoid side effects from caffeine overdose.

-• Consuming too much pre-workout can cause nervous system issues, interfering with fat oxidation, insomnia, anxiety, or nausea.
+- Consuming too much caffeine can cause nervous system issues, interfering with fat oxidation, insomnia, anxiety, or nausea.

 Can you Take Pre-Workout Twice a Day?